mkrul/pet-registry/project.md

 - Document and centralize case conversion utilities
 - Add tests for case conversion edge cases
 - Add value type guards for form data processing

+## New Learnings
+- Using semantic HTML elements like h2 for titles improves accessibility and visual hierarchy
+- Removing redundant labels can make the UI cleaner and more intuitive